Reviews You Can Rely On

 splitboard - apprentice ski guide will sperry testing out the backwoods.

 Our primary method to test the climbing ability of each model was touring.
 We toured to see how they felt and handled on the skin track.
-Weight is the single most significant factor in climbing mountains with a splitboard, though some technical features are significant.
-If you can save one pound on your feet, it's the equivalent of saving roughly five pounds out of your backpack.
+Weight is the single most significant factor in climbing mountains with a splitboard, although some technical features are also important.
+As they say, one pound on the feet is equal to five pounds on the back.

 splitboard - testing the jones solution on carson pass.

-We weighed all the boards (without pucks, but with the standard clips and hooks and slider screws on the channel boards) on the same scale and factored this into the climbing score.
-We created a rough weight per surface area calculation for all of the boards to understand how they measured up, literally.
-Since some of the boards are slightly longer or shorter than others, comparing only the weight would not entirely be fair.
+We weighed all the boards (without pucks, but with the standard clips, hooks, and slider screws on the channel boards) on the same scale and factored this into the climbing score.
+We created a rough weight-to-surface-area calculation for all the boards to understand how they measured up, literally.
+Since some of the boards are slightly longer or shorter than others, comparing only their weights would not be entirely fair.
 While the weight per surface area measurement is not perfect either, it does give more perspective to the weight measurement.
 Overall, the weight range is relatively narrow, but it is interesting to note the outliers.

-The Voile Spartan Ascent is one of the lightest boards in the review category.
+The Voile Spartan Ascent is another lightweight board in the review category.
 Its lightweight is supported by a mostly cambered profile that provides stable climbing.
-The Jones Solution and G3 Axle also stood out for their stable and secure side-hilling performance.
+The Jones Solution and Cardiff Goat Pro Carbon also stood out for their stable and secure side-hilling performance.

 Playfulness